 Building on mStoner’s original concept and wireframes for the companion Ampersandbox microsite, the on-campus team at William & Mary designed and deployed Ampersandbox.WM.edu.
 The microsite encourages alumni, current students, and prospective students to deliver their own love letters back to the college.
 Current students and alumni rave about it, saying that it perfectly captures the William & Mary they know and love, while prospective students and their families say it’s made the school stand out to the point that they want to apply.
 Prospective students and other audiences also immediately began posting their own word pairs and photos to the site.

 It is sometimes difficult to articulate our institution well.
 The mStoner team spent a lot of time on William & Mary’s campus and got to know us.
 The result was admission pieces that speak to W&M, but are not cliches. mStoner highlighted our quirkiness and intellectualness. — Wendy Livingston, associate dean of admission

 To create a new viewbook that would jump out of the mailbox and partner it with a distinctive web component.

-Discovery, creative strategy for print piece and companion microsite, design, content development, information architecture for microsite
+Discovery, creative strategy for print piece and companion microsite, design, content development, information architecture (IA) for microsite